EDCD/EDDI/VoiceAttack.md

 Variables set with this event are as follows:

   * {DEC:EDDI hull damaged health} The percentage health of the hull
+  * {BOOL:EDDI hull damaged piloted} True if the vehicle receiving damage is piloted by the player
+  * {TXT:EDDI hull damaged vehicle} The vehicle that has been damaged (Ship, SRV, Fighter)

 ### Jumped
 Triggered when you complete a jump to another system.